openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 ### installer
 #### Platform Spec

-The platform spec needs to be modified to support vSphere topology and zonal deployment.
+The platform spec needs support vSphere topology and zonal deployment.
-This platform spec design is based on the changes suggested in openshift/api, Cluster API for vSphere and out-of-tree CCM.
+This platform spec design is based on the changes api, Cluster API for vSphere and out-of-tree CCM.

-We are adding multiple additional parameters to the Platform struct:

-- `VCenters`
-- `FailureDomains`

 `VCenters` will contain the connections and configuration for each vCenter that is required for the out-of-tree CCM.